-These are deceivingly filling aswell ya’ll.
 Originally I had offered them as a serving between two, forgetting that not everyone has 5 stomachs like me and my partner.
 So feel free to split between 4, two hearty slices of these carb frenzy quesadillas, especially with a few extra sides, will definitely get the party going.
 Because there’s only so much carbs with carbs squashed between carbs someone can take.

 All in all these sweet potato black bean quesadillas are such a good time.
 Super flavoursome and really fun to play around with.
 Perfect for the vegetarians among us and easy to adapt to our vegan friends.
 A really hearty dish that’s gonna work great as a lunch or dinner and most importantly, a really delicious dish that I’m confident you’re going to fall in love with.
-Enjoy the recipe folks, let me know how you get on and I’ll catch you on the next post!
-Happy Quesadillas cooking 🙂
+Happy quesadillas cooking 🙂

-'Roasted Sweet Potato and Black Bean Quesadillas are the best vegetarian Quesadillas you'll ever make.
-So easy and most importantly really delicious and filling!'
+'Roasted Sweet Potato and Black Bean Quesadillas are the best vegetarian quesadillas you'll ever taste.
+So easy to make and most importantly incredibly delicious and filling!'

 - 2 Large Sweet Potatoes, peeled and sliced into chunks